 Clip Money Accelerates Network Growth in 2023 Following Successful 2022 U.S. Launch

-BOSTON, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Clip Money, Inc. ("Clip") CLIP CLPMF, a revolutionary cash deposit solution that brings convenient, cost-effective financial services to retailers, is excited to share their ambitious United States' expansion plans for 2023 following a successful 2022 launch of Clip's first-to-market multi bank cash deposit network.
+/EIN News/ -- BOSTON, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Clip Money, Inc. (“Clip”) (TSXV:CLIP) (OTCQB:CLPMF), a revolutionary cash deposit solution that brings convenient, cost-effective financial services to retailers, is excited to share their ambitious United States’ expansion plans for 2023 following a successful 2022 launch of Clip’s first-to-market multi bank cash deposit network.

 The ClipDrop cash deposit solution is now installed at over 325 US locations across 34 States, with customer interest, registration and usage rising exponentially.
 During the fourth quarter of 2022, Clip transactions grew by over 336% compared to the prior quarter.